datasparq-intelligent-products/houston-python/README.md

 Google Cloud Pub/Sub plugin publishes Houston responses to Topics, using Pub/Sub as a message bus between subscribing services.

-To use this plugin, each stage must have a parameter named "psq" which defines the Pub/Sub Topic the stage service is listening to.
+To use this plugin, each stage must have a parameter named "topic" which defines the Pub/Sub Topic the stage service is listening to.

 Note: stage parameters must NOT include protected keys: "topic" & "data"

 Before this plugin can be used, you must first create a Pub/Sub Topic and a Subscribing service which carries out your stage operations.
-When complete - the function call_stage_via_pubsub can be used to easily trigger downstream stages via Pub/Sub.
+When complete - the function `pubsub_trigger` can be used to easily trigger downstream stages via Pub/Sub.
 For example:

 ```python